 Childbirth is a physically strenuous experience that pushes the endurance of both mother and child.
-Mild bruising to the face and body of a newborn is common, as it can be caused naturally as your child passes through the birth canal.
+Mild bruising to the face and body of a newborn baby is common, as it can be caused naturally as your child passes through the birth canal.
 This type of bruising typically resolves within a few days.

-However, extensive or severe bruising to the face may indicate serious life-altering birth injuries.
+However, extensive or severe bruising to the baby’s face may indicate serious life-altering birth injuries.
 Contact our Indianapolis birth injury attorneys to help you prove the liability of the parties responsible for the facial bruising to your child.

 How Did My Baby Get a Bruised Face?

-Although your baby’s bruising may be due to natural causes, it can also be the result of medical negligence, for which you can receive compensation for any resulting medical expenses and hardship.
+Although your baby’s skin bruising may be due to natural causes, it can also be the result of medical negligence, for which you can receive compensation for any resulting medical expenses and hardship.
 Some common causes of neonatal bruising include:

 Vaginal delivery